yiweizh/excavator_arm_obstacle_avoidance/perception/readme.md

 # Perception Tutorial
 ## PCL Code
+### PointCloud Saver
+The code is used to save point cloud with aligned depth frame and color frames.
+It can also save the metadata associated with the frame.

+Please notice that the header file "example.hpp" should be located at the source code of librealsense.
+The path can be `<librealsense>/examples/example.hpp`.

+Other header files (`kbhit.hpp`, `cv-helpers.hpp`, `stb_image_write.h`) are either written by me or copied from librealsense source code.
+You can easily find them.
 ### Segmentation
 The segmentation part is found online.
 It consists of
 1. SAC_RANSAC with iterative way to segment out plane